rosslancaster1/rosslancaster1.github.io/_posts/2017-09-29-biology-chemistry-lab.md

 image: biology.JPG
 ---

-Throughout my educational career I have taken an extensive number of laboratory courses in areas ranging from biology to chemistry to and physics.
+Throughout my educational career I have taken an extensive number of laboratory courses in areas ranging from biology to chemistry to physics.
 Listed below are some of the laboratory skills that I have gained over the years.
 # Biology Lab Skills

 * Sterile Technique